Aidar5/nattoeng/docs/source/book/06_control_structures/3_while.rst

 Then, in the **while** loop the condition a > 0 is specified.
 That is, as long as the value is greater than 0, actions in the body of the loop will be performed.
 In this case, the value of variable **a** will be displayed.

-In addition, in the body of the loop, at each pass the value of **a** becomes one less.
+In addition, in the body of the loop, after each pass the value of **a** becomes one less.

 .. note::
     Record ``a -= 1`` can be a bit unusual.
 Python allows this format to be used instead of ``a = a - 1``.